 Baby Kicking Legs and Flailing Arms No Crying

-A baby kicking legs and flailing arms without crying is likely just excited or building muscle strength.
+A baby’s arms flailing with legs kicking and without crying is likely just excited or building muscle strength.
 Sometimes, this is also a sign of overstimulation.

 If you’ve got the music blaring, lots of people around, or anything else that might be exciting for your baby it could be the cause of the flailing arms without crying.